-- Research methods training within your department, and other departments as appropriate; - Research and skills training courses coordinated by the Social Sciences Division and open to all doctoral students; - Training provided by University providers such as the Careers Service, IT Services, the Language Centre, the Oxford Learning Institute, and the Bodleian Library.
+- research methods training within your department, and other departments as appropriate; - researcher development courses and opportunities delivered by the Social Sciences Division and open to all doctoral students; - training provided by the University such as the Careers Service, IT Services, the Language Centre, and the Bodleian Library; - specialist advanced courses offered by external providers.

-TRAINING NEEDS ANALYSIS
+THE DPHIL TRAINING NEEDS ANALYSIS

 Throughout your degree, you are encouraged to reflect and think strategically about your ongoing development as a researcher.
-You are expected to complete a Training Needs Analysis (TNA) at the start of your studies and thereafter on an annual basis.
+You are expected to complete the Training Needs Analysis (TNA) at the start of your studies and thereafter on an annual basis, the form and guidance can be found inside the Graduate Student Reporting system (n.b. your access to the TNA is not limited to the GSR reporting windows).
 This will help you work with your supervisor to develop bespoke training and development objectives each year.